Women in government: Historic firsts as head of state or government

+Sushila Karki is a former chief justice of Nepal and the first woman to hold that office, serving from 11 July 2016 to 6 June 2017.
+In September 2025, she became that country's first female prime minister.

 Cabinet ministers

 Sofia Panina was the world's first Deputy Minister of State Welfare and Vice Minister of Education in Russia in 1917.
 Alexandra Kollontai became the first female to hold a ministerial position, as the People's Commissar for Social Welfare in Soviet Russia in October 1917.
 Yevgenia Bosch held the position of Minister of Interior and Acting Leader of the People's Secretariat of Ukraine from December 1917 to March 1918.
 The Countess Markievicz was Minister of Labour in the Irish Republic from 1919 to 1922.

 The world's first female cabinet minister in an internationally recognized government was Nina Bang, Danish Minister of Education from 1924 to 1926.
 Miina Sillanpää was Second Minister of Social Affairs in Finland from 1926 to 1927.
 Margaret Bondfield was Minister of Labour in the United Kingdom from 1929 to 1931; she was the first female cabinet minister and first female member of the Privy Council of the United Kingdom.
 Dolgor Puntsag was the world's first female Minister of Health in Mongolia in 1930.
 The first woman to hold the position of finance minister was Varvara Yakovleva, the People's Commissar for Finance of the Soviet Union from 1930 to 1937.
 Frances Perkins, Secretary of Labor from 1933 to 1945, was the first woman to hold a cabinet position in the United States federal government.
 Azerbaijan appointed the first female justice minister, Ayna Sultanova, in 1938.
 Ana Pauker of Romania was the first woman to be a foreign minister in 1947, a position she held for four years.
 Qian Ying of China was the first female interior minister from 1959 to 1960.
 The position of defence minister was first held by a woman, Sirimavo Bandaranaike of Ceylon, from 1960 to 1965.

 While women's representation as ministers grew through the 20th century, women holding the most senior cabinet posts was relatively rare until the 21st century.
 In recent years, women have increasingly held the top profile portfolios for their governments in non-traditional areas for women in government, such as foreign relations, defense and national security, and finance or revenue.

 Kamala Harris is the first woman to serve as Vice President of the United States, making her the highest ranking female politician in US history.
 Janet Yellen is the first woman to serve as the U.S. Secretary of the Treasury having previously been chair of the Federal Reserve and chair of the White House Council of Economic Advisers.